-On a Termly basis we record children’s attainment via Scholarpack.
+At the end of each academic year we record children’s attainment via Scholarpack.
 Children will achieve a classification of Working Towards ARE (WT), Working At ARE (WA) or Greater Depth (GD).
 We assess children based on the following strands of Musical Learning:

 - Listen and Appraise

 - 2b – Singing

 Information for Parents